meilisearch/specifications/text/0034-telemetry-policies.md

 The metrics collected are non-sensitive, non-personal and do not identify an individual or a group of individuals using MeiliSearch.
 The data collected is secured and anonymized.
 We do not collect any data from the values stored in the documents.

 An email address has been created so that users can request the removal of their data.
-By providing us with the unique identifier generated for their MeiliSearch installation, we are able to remove the data from all the tools we describe below.
+By providing us with the unique identifier generated for their MeiliSearch installation, we can remove the data from all the tools we describe below.
 Any questions regarding the management of the data collected should be sent to `privacy@meilisearch.com`

 #### Tools